sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entities certificate(s).
 If the hash-alg-id is not known, then the integer value "0" MUST be used.
 This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.

-- extended-data (index 30): An open-ended collection of items that can be used to attach arbitrary metadata to an entity item.
+- $$entity-extension: This CDDL socket (see {{-cddl}} section 3.9) can be used to extend the entity model, allowing well-formed extensions to be defined in additional CDDL descriptions.

 ## The link Object   {#model-link}